seantanyurong/personal-website-2.0/content/blog/how-i-built-my-first-js-website.md

 ---
 external: false
-title: 'How I Built my First JavaScript Website.'
+title: 'Weekly Reflection: How I Built my First JavaScript Website.'
 description: 'A little late to the JS party.'
 date: 2021-12-19
-draft: true
 ---

 I suppose there's quite a bit to unpack in this title.
 There is a lot that goes into building a website after all.
 We need to consider: